IFTTT/kashmir/README.md

 ```

 Inline representations can become lengthy and confusing over time.
-If you find yourself nesting more than 2 levels or including more than 3 or 4 fields per level consider creating Representers with `Kashmir::Dsl`.
+If you find yourself nesting more than two levels or including more than 3 or 4 fields per level consider creating Representers with `Kashmir::Dsl`.

 ### `Kashmir::ActiveRecord`
 TODO: write description